 When appointing an Agent, the parties are required to clearly specify the territory for which the agent is appointed (and thus, becomes the sole distribution channel), as well as the products for which the agent will be responsible.

 A similar approach should be taken when specifying the product(s) that will be the taken on by the Commercial Agent.
 There is absolutely no reason to appoint the agent for all of the products if that is not necessary to meet the foreign manufacturer requirements.

 In conclusion, it is important for the foreign manufacturer to undertake thorough due diligence before appointing a Commercial Agent to ensure they limit their exposure under the Commercial Agencies Law.
 The foreign manufacturer will need to ensure that the terms and conditions are clearly stated in the agreement and that the proposed agent will grant the foreign manufacturer the flexibility to exit the arrangement at any time.
 The selected Commercial Agent should grant flexibility and the appointed distributor be reputable and able to handle the operational delivery of the product throughout the agreed territories.

 Links Group offers a flexible Commercial Agency solution that is able to facilitate the sales and distribution of products across the UAE, including the registration of products with the Ministry of Economy.
-To find out more about how we can help you as a Commercial Agent please get in touch with Wayne Merrick, Head of Corporate Solutions, on firstname.lastname@example.org or +971 (0) 4 446 3900.
+To find out more about how we can help you as a Commercial Agent please get in touch with a member of the team on firstname.lastname@example.org or +971 (0) 4 446 3900.